“When anxiety was great within me, your consolation brought me joy.” Psalm 94:19 NIV

 According to the Anxiety and Depression Association of America, "Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year."
 ADAA

-Anxiety is very real.
+Anxiety is can be debilitating.
 According to the Webster’s Dictionary, anxiety is described as "a feeling of worry, nervousness, or unease, typically about something with an uncertain outcome."
 It can lead to apprehension, excessive uneasiness, and panic attacks.

-When your child, spouse, or loved one struggles with addiction, anxiety becomes our constant unwanted companion.
+When our child, spouse, or loved one struggles with addiction, mental illness, or any other life-threatening condition, anxiety can become our constant unwanted companion.
 Worry is part of everyday life.
 We obsess about our loved one's safety and the dangers of their risky behavior to the expense of our own sanity.

 Anxiety takes worry to a whole other level.
 It physically brings us to a place of constant unrest.
 Our head may hurt and we may feel pain in our back or neck or anywhere else in our bodies.
 Nausea and ulcers may develop.
 A host of diseases are associated with anxiety and elevated stress levels.